 - Reinforced my patience, long-term thinking, and intentionality.

 - Taught me lessons about myself or my psychology that I can learn from and share on this blog.

 In 1962, psychiatrist Daniel Offer asked 73 14-year-olds questions about their parents, home, friends, and school.
-Thirty-four years later, he found 67 of them and asked them to remember what they had said.
+Thirty-four years later, he found 67 of them and tested how accurately they could remember what they had said.

-The adult’s confident answers were no better than wild guesses.
-They’d forgotten what their favorite pastimes were, how much they disliked homework, and what they thought of their parents.1Read one of the books that changed my thinking, Mistakes Were Made But Not By Me, for more on our astonishingly unreliable brains.
+Though confident in their answers, the adult’s accuracy in recalling what their 14-year-old selves once thought was no better than wild guesses.
+They’d forgotten what their favorite pastimes were, how much they disliked homework, and what they thought of their parents.

 What does this have to do with writing a letter to your future self?